Amazon starts flexing muscle in new space: air cargo

 “Our own delivery efforts are needed to supplement that capacity rather than replace it,” Amazon spokeswoman Kelly Cheeseman told Reuters.
 She declined to comment on eluding cargo airline fees.

-Amazon's planes fly to at least 10 airports across the United States, supplying its warehouses nearby.
-Officials at four airports said Amazon's flights are operating near capacity but landing with lower-than-average weight -- meaning it is placing low-density shipments inside the jets.
-[For graphic-click http://tmsnrt.rs/2hZ8uZp]
+Amazon’s planes fly to at least 10 airports across the United States, supplying its warehouses nearby.
+Officials at four airports said Amazon’s flights are operating near capacity but landing with lower-than-average weight — meaning it is placing low-density shipments inside the jets.

 “You’re dealing with cargo that’s big in dimensions, but in pure weight it’s light,” said an airport ramp manager in California.